nithyanatarajan/tasknote-py/README.md

 ## Idea

-TaskNote explores the Python server-side stack, with a focus on clean architecture, best practices, and automation through agentic code assistants like Junie and Cursor.
+TaskNote explores the Python server-side stack, with a focus on **clean architecture**, **best practices**, and **guided code generation through agentic code assistants like Junie and Cursor**.
-The project aims to drive the generation of production-grade code by instructing assistants through structured, principle-driven guidance, rather than ad hoc development.
+The project emphasizes driving production-grade code by **writing structured prompts** and providing **principle-driven guidance** that instructs assistants, rather than relying on manual coding or ad hoc development practices.

 ## Installations